haildlord/snippets/README.md

     try {
     // 8.
 Bulk insert everything into PostgreSQL instantly const inserted = await prisma.ticket.createMany({
-        data: [], // array of json with column names as key.
+        data: [], // array of columns, where each column is in json fromat and the key of json is the column name.
         skipDuplicates: true // Safety net: don't crash if a unique ID collides, but if unique id is database generated remove it
     });
     }catch(err){